Our Story

 It carried Kate into partnership.

-It carried both of us into a shared life rooted in simplicity, courage, and trust.
+It carried both of us into a shared life shaped by service, timing, and love.

 This website exists to: